ventengine/Vent-Engine/README.md

 ### 🏆 Goals

-- **Built in Rust:** At Vent-Engine, we believe in the power of Rust and strive to avoid any bindings to other languages.
+* **Built in Rust:** This engine leverages the power of Rust and avoids external language bindings as much as possible.
-- **Optimized for performance:** Our engine places a strong emphasis on performance.
-By utilizing Vulkan, we leverage native APIs to deliver top-tier results.
-- **Designed for Accessibility:** Our engine is designed to be user-friendly, making it easy for you to focus on your work instead of getting bogged down in the details.
-- **Cross-Platform Support:** We support a variety of [platforms](https://github.com/Snowiiii/Vent-Engine#-platforms), You can be confident that your creation will run seamlessly across different devices, making it accessible to all.
+* **Performance Optimization:** Vulkan is used for top-tier performance through native APIs.
+* **User-Friendly Design:** The engine prioritizes ease of use, allowing you to focus on creating games.
+* **Cross-Platform Support:** One goal of the engine is to support various platforms ([Platforms](#platforms)) to ensure your creations run smoothly across devices.

 ### 🏗 Current Status

+For the current Development, look at [GitHub Projects](https://github.com/Snowiiii/Vent-Engine/projects?query=is%3Aopen)

 -- Vent-Engine is in development --
 ![image](https://github.com/Snowiiii/Vent-Engine/assets/71594357/2dcbdfb8-7b51-47fa-a809-da5c62efa95c)
 **(24.03.2024)**

-We're using [GitHub Projects](https://github.com/Snowiiii/Vent-Engine/projects?query=is%3Aopen) for managing our tasks

-#### Why not a roadmap?

-There are several reasons why we don't find a roadmap useful.
-Firstly, we believe that Vent-Engine should be released in a polished and fully functional state with all features included, regardless of how long it takes.
-We have no time constraints, so we can focus on implementing as many polished features as possible without unnecessary stress.
-Therefore, we do not see the need for a roadmap in this regard.

 #### How to contribute?

-We welcome contributions in any way, shape, or form.
+Contributions are welcome in any way, shape, or form.
 Here's how you can get started:

 - Fork the repository and clone it to your local machine.
-- Run `cargo run --release --bin vent-editor` to start the editor.
+- Run `cargo run --release --bin vent-runtime` to start the runtime.
 - Make your changes and submit a pull request.

-We also have [GitHub Issues](https://github.com/Snowiiii/Vent-Engine/issues) where you can report bugs, request features, or discuss ideas.
+Use [GitHub Issues](https://github.com/Snowiiii/Vent-Engine/issues) to report bugs, request features.

 ### 🎮 Platforms